adhithyakrishna/User-registration-flow/README.md

 # User-registration-flow
 This project focuses on understanding user registration flow using springboot, jpa and mysql.
-The documentation below is for my own understanding of user registration flow in Springboot.
-It doesnt conform to any guidelines.

 ![Layers of Seperation](Images/layers.jpg)